benjamin-heasly/geffenlab-ephys-pipeline/pipeline-configurations.md

 Our [pipeline/cortex.config](./pipeline/cortex.config) has several parameters starting with `catgt_` that you can edit to suit your experiment setup.
 For example, you can edit `catgt_events` to configure the events for CatGT to extract.

 These same parameters can be specified from the command line.
-For example, you can specify the `catgt_run`, `catgt_gate`, and `catgt_trigger`:
+For example, you can pass values for `--catgt_run`, `--catgt_gate`, and `--catgt_trigger`:

 ```
-NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts
+conda activate geffen-pipelines

-  -C geffenlab-ephys-pipeline/pipeline/my_config.config \
+python run_pipeline.py \
-  run geffenlab-ephys-pipeline/pipeline/main.nf \
+  --workflow geffenlab-ephys-pipeline/pipeline/main.nf \
+  --config geffenlab-ephys-pipeline/pipeline/my-geffen-config.config \
   --catgt_run 'AS20_03112025_trainingSingle6Tone2024_Snk3.1' \
   --catgt_gate 0 \
   --catgt_trigger 0 \